dev-dwarf/dev-dwarf.github.io/src/writing/implementing-a-simple-undo-system.md

 However, a great article by rxi offers a @(https://rxi.github.io/a_simple_undo_system.html simple alternative).
-The system described offers a lower-level perspective that handles things generically not at a data-type level, instead targeting the more foundational binary representation of the data involved.
+The system described offers a lower-level perspective that handles things generically not at a type level, instead targeting the less structured binary representation of the data being changed.
 It reminds me of similar sentiment from @(https://www.rfleury.com/p/emergence-and-composition Ryan Fleury's posts).
 Many techniques I've learned from following Ryan are implemented at this low level of abstraction, chiefly
 @(https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator Arenas).
 Programming this way has